ObjGTK/ObjGTKGen/README.md

 ### Dependencies

 - You need [ObjFW](https://objfw.nil.im/).
+- For building a generated library you need [OGObject](https://codeberg.org/ObjGTK/OGObject).
 - The [GIR files](https://gi.readthedocs.io/en/latest/) required for your library.

-You may generate them manually, but the easiest way usually is to use those provided by your Linux distribution.
-F.e. for Debian and GTK3 use `apt install gir1.2-gtk-3.0`
+You may use the GIR files provided by your Linux distribution.
+F.e. for Debian Unstable and GTK3 use `apt install gir1.2-gtk-3.0`.
+This approach has the advantage you are able to install the library headers and binaries fitting the description of the GIR files.
     - see packages starting with `gir1.2` for further library introspection provided by Debian you may use to generate ObjC/ObjFW bindings

-- For building a generated library you need [OGObject](https://codeberg.org/ObjGTK/OGObject).
+But the GIR packages of a Linux distribution may be out of date and lacking features required by this generator.
+Thus it is probably more appropriate to use some more recent GIR files.
+You may use the GIR files provided [by the GTK bindings for Rust project](https://github.com/gtk-rs/gir-files).
+If you want to get the current libraries (read: daily builds of the GNOME SDK) as well you may use the flatpak as described by the page linked above.

 ### Building